bdezray/GEODE-Curate-A-Thon/_docs/Protocol/Paper Search Strategies.md

 ### Still can't find the paper?
 If you can’t find anything using the title or BioProject accession number, try using author last names and species binomials (e.g. Puma concolor) and study regions (e.g. Northern California).

+### Not sure if you have found the correct paper or not?
+Visit the FAQs to see our tips and tricks for checking that you have found the correct paper.

 [Next](https://bdezray.github.io/Geode-Curate-A-Thon/Protocol/How%20To%20Determine%20Relevance%20for%20the%20GEODE%20Curate-A-Thon/){: .btn}